ktychan/gradPD/README.md

 - LaTeX @ 4:30 pm on November 6, 2024.
 - Collaboration @ 4:30 pm on November 27, 2024.

-:calendaar: More events and workshops are planned for the Winter 2025 semester.
+:calendar: More events and workshops are planned for the Winter 2025 semester.
 Stay tuned!

 ### LaTeX (November 6 @ 4:30 pm in MC 107)